 In the traditional paella Valenciana it’s typical to include snails.
 If Thumper has been nibbling on your lettuces and flowers you can throw him in as well.
 And if you live in the Ozarks you can…okay we’re not going that far.

 But today at the farmers market I found fresh peas, fresh favas and squash blossoms.
 Pulled out a can of snails from the pantry and went to work (What?
 You don’t have snails in your pantry?
 Grow up!).

 Paella is always best cooked outside over lump wood charcoal, like oak.
 Using briquettes is the ultimate stigma of total wimpola-ness.
 Alternatively you can cook the paella on a gas cooktop.
 Use any other fuel and you won’t get the crisp, slightly burnt and delicious socarrat at the bottom.

-- Season with salt and cover with a lid.
+Season with salt and replace the lid.
 Total cooking time should be about 25 to 30 minutes.
 Don’t lift the lid too often.

 Standup commis flâneur, and food historian.
 Pierino's background is in Italian and Spanish cooking but of late he's focused on frozen desserts.
 He is now finishing his cookbook, MALAVIDA!
 Can it get worse?
 Yes, it can.
 Visit the Malavida Brass Knuckle cooking page at Facebook and your posts are welcome there.